Common Types of Long Term Disabilities: Do You Qualify?

 Chronic conditions are broadly defined as conditions that persist over a length of time and require ongoing medical attention.
 Some conditions that are often chronic and can qualify for long-term disability benefits include:

 - Chronic lung disease

 A degenerative disease is a disease in which the structure of tissues and cells in an organ deteriorates over time.
 Some degenerative diseases include:

 Other Conditions that May Qualify for Long-Term Disability Benefits

 Some additional conditions or symptoms that may make you eligible for long-term disability benefits include:

 - Chronic fatigue

-There are two sets of laws that govern LTD insurance issues.
-If you are covered under your employer’s policy, ERISA usually applies.
-If you have your own private LTD insurance, then state law usually applies.
+There are two sets of laws that govern long-term disability insurance issues.
+If you are covered under your employer’s policy, ERISA, or the Employee Retirement Income Security Act of 1974, usually applies.
+If you have your own private long-term disability insurance, then state law typically applies.
+The professionals at Chisholm Chisholm & Kilpatrick LTD have over 33 years of experience helping clients get the benefits they deserve.
 We have an in-depth understanding of these laws and can provide you with knowledgeable and experienced advocacy at every stage of your claim.